ethersphere/storage-incentives/echidna/README.md

 This is meant to fuzz the **claim-phase state machine + pot withdrawal effects** end-to-end, without paying the cost of generating valid Merkle/SOC/postage proofs.

-The **redistribution real-claim harness** deploys:

-- the real `Redistribution` contract
-- the shared redistribution stake/oracle mocks
-- a fixture-aware postage mock that returns batch metadata matching the fixed proof bundles

-This harness stores one fixed CAC proof bundle and one fixed SOC proof bundle, both derived from the existing Hardhat proof fixtures, and then fuzzes:

-- the real `commit -> reveal -> claim` path needed to activate those fixtures
-- mutations of selected proof fields (reserve-commitment inclusion roots/branches, postage indices, SOC identifier)

-The goal is not to randomly discover valid proofs.
-Instead, it uses **known-good proofs as seed fixtures** and lets Echidna mutate the surrounding scenario and targeted proof bytes while the real on-chain verifier runs.

 The **system/integration harness** deploys: